ishaqBBC/blog/blog/content/blog/2023-07-07-aws-24-EFS-Hands-On.md

 By following the steps outlined in this guide, you can get hands-on experience with Amazon EFS and understand its capabilities for scalable and reliable file storage in the AWS cloud.
 Whether you're building web servers, content management systems, or handling big data workloads, Amazon EFS provides a flexible and efficient solution to meet your storage needs.

-Remember to terminate any resources created during this exercise to avoid incurring unnecessary charges.
+**Remember to terminate any resources created during this exercise to avoid incurring unnecessary charges**.
 By effectively utilizing Amazon EFS, you can unlock the potential of scalable file storage in your AWS infrastructure.